yug43-cpu/cpp-learning/02_Variables_&_Data_Types/README.md

 Variables & Data Types
-Learn how to store different types of data in C++ using variables and data types.
+Learn about variables and different data types in C++.
-Also covers type conversion, type casting, and sizeof.
+Learn how to store, convert, and work with different types of data.